-- The tie-in novel Go Ask Malice expands on Faith's memories of her first Watcher, Diana Dormer.
+- The tie-in novel Go Ask Malice expands on Faith's memories of her Watcher, named Diana Dormer.
 Kakistos tore her in half right before Faith's eyes.

 - Fake-Out Fade-Out: Buffy decides to get on with her life, placing the ring Angel gave her at the spot where she was forced to kill him and saying goodbye to The Lost Lenore.
 Fade to Black.
 Suddenly the ring is lit up and Angel falls naked through a blinding white hole in the blackness.